vega/vega/README.md

 # Vega: A Visualization Grammar

-**Vega** is a *visualization grammar*, a declarative format for creating and saving interactive visualization designs.
+**Vega** is a *visualization grammar*, a declarative format for creating, saving, and sharing interactive visualization designs.
 With Vega you can describe data visualizations in a JSON format, and generate interactive views using either HTML5 Canvas or SVG.

 This repository houses ongoing **Vega 3.0** development.
 While still a work in progress, Vega 3 has matured to a fully functional beta version with a